matinbavardi/matinbavardi/README.md

 * **Clinical Laboratory Science**
   [TUMS School of Allied Medical Sciences](https://en.tums.ac.ir/en/department/major/412/clinical-laboratory-sciences-cls-)

-## Creative Pursuits
-Complementing the Tech Stack, Matin is a photographer's assistant, at [Soha Studio](https://diansoha.com).

 ## Vision & Philosophy
 Matin's work is driven by a commitment to: